chef/chef-oss-practices/contributors/guide/pull-requests.md

 Making a series of discrete commits is a powerful way to express the evolution of an idea or the different ideas that make up a single feature.
 Strive to group logically distinct ideas into separate commits.

 For example, if you found that Feature-X needed some prefactoring to fit in, make a commit that JUST does that prefactoring.
-Then make a new commit for Feature-X.
+Then, make a new commit for Feature-X.

 Strike a balance with the number of commits.
 A pull request with 25 commits is still very cumbersome to review, so use your best judgment.